What is the Meaning of Vietnam?

 However, before that, the word “Viet Nam” appeared in some historical documents of the country:

 • In the 14th century, the word “Viet Nam” was mentioned right in the title of the book “Viet Nam The Chi” compiled by Academician Ho Tong Thoc [1].
-This evidence reveals to improve the assertion that this national name had been for a long time.
+This evidence reveals to improve the assertion that this national name had been around for a long time.

-However, after ascending the throne in the early 19th century, King Minh Mang (1820-1840) changed the country’s name to “Dai Nam”, so the name “Viet Nam” was rarely used in popular documents under his reign.
+However, after ascending the throne in the early 19th century, King Minh Mang (1820-1840) changed the country’s name to “Dai Nam,” so the name “Viet Nam” was rarely used in popular documents under his reign.
 [2]

 3. The different names of Vietnam in history